nf-core/hlatyping/README.md

 ### Introduction
-nf-core/hlatyping: Precision HLA typing from next-generation sequencing data.
+nf-core/hlatyping: Precision HLA typing from next-generation sequencing data using OptiType.

+OptiType is a HLA genotyping algorithm based on integer linear programming.
+Reads of whole exome/genome/transcriptome sequencing data are mapped against a reference of known MHC class I alleles.
+To produce accurate 4-digit HLA genotyping predictions, all major and minor HLA-I loci are considered simultaneously to find an allele combination that maximizes the number of explained reads.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker / singularity containers making installation trivial and results highly reproducible.